apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 :::

 If you run the program, you should see 34 items in total.
-Some items should have no variant:
+Some items don't have variants, so they won't have a variant name.
+However, they should still have a price set—our scraper should already have that info from the product listing page.

 <!-- eslint-skip -->
 ```json title=products.json